 - How do I get some assistance in coming up with a plan, understanding what opportunities are out there and how to pursue them?

-Read our campus recruiting tips for preparing for on-campus interviews and Community Standards for Recruiting for more information pages for more information.
+Read our Top Five Tips to Prepare for Virtual Recruiting and Community Standards for Recruiting for more information pages for more information.
 Details about information sessions and individual postings can be found in Handshake.

 - What's the difference between the fall and spring sessions of campus recruiting?

 Campus recruiting happens in two sessions, mainly corresponding with the academic year.
 The majority of campus recruiting for full-time and internships opportunities happens in the fall, though there are multiple opportunities and interviews that take place during the spring.